1.1 Your contract is between:

 11.2 Your responsibilities

-You must take reasonable care of the metering equipment at your Property, including protecting it from weather.
-You are responsible for providing or replacing any meter box or other covering for the meter.
+You must take care of the meters at the property, including making sure they're protected from the weather.
+You're responsible for making sure there's a meter box or cover for the meter, or replacing them.

-It's illegal and dangerous to interfere with our equipment or the Network Operator’s equipment, for example to steal (or try to steal) Energy.
+It's illegal and dangerous to interfere with our equipment, or the network operator's, for example to steal energy, or try to.

-You must let us know immediately if you believe your meter is damaged or has been tampered with.
-If the damage was caused by you or because of your negligence, we will charge you for repairing or replacing your meter.
-We may prosecute anyone responsible for damaging or tampering with metering equipment.
+You must let us know straight away if you think your meter is damaged or if you think it's been tampered with.
+If the damage is your fault or caused by your negligence, we'll charge you for repairing or replacing the meter.
+We can prosecute anyone responsible for damaging or tampering with metering equipment.

-If you have a Smart Meter, you must not allow anything to interfere with its ability to communicate with us.
+If you have a smart meter, you mustn't let anything interfere with its ability to communicate with us.

-12.1 Using personal data to manage your account
+12.1 Using your personal data to manage your account

-We will use personal data we hold about you (including data obtained from your Smart Meter) and data we obtain from other organisations, for example Network Operators and credit reference agencies, to manage your account.
+We'll use the data we hold about you (including data from your smart meter) and data we get from other organisations, like network operators and credit reference agencies, to manage your account.

-If your Contract with us is with more than one named person we will hold personal data in a common record, including any information you tell us about any medical conditions or disabilities.
-You need to get the other named person's agreement before you give us information about them.
+If your contract with us names more than one person, we'll keep all the personal data in one record, including anything you tell us about medical conditions or disabilities.
+So you need to get the other person's agreement before you give us information about them.

-If you move house and move into another property we supply, we will link your personal data with the details for the Energy supply at your new address.
+If you move into another property where we supply the energy, we'll link your personal details with the details for the energy at your new address.

-- to assess whether you may have problems paying your bills, which we do by checking our own records and those held by our credit reference agencies.
-This includes using automated credit scoring systems;
+- see if you might have problems paying your bills.
+We use our own records and credit reference agencies' information, including automated credit scoring systems

-We may monitor and record our conversations with you for security, for example as evidence you have entered into a Contract with us, and also for training purposes and to help improve the quality of our services.
-We won't record information such as credit or debit card details.
+We might monitor and record our conversations with you, for example to prove you've agreed a contract with us, to help train our staff, or to help us give better service.
+We won't record information like credit and debit card details.